 The COVID-19 pandemic has compounded everyday stress.
 A team of researchers from Åbo Akademi University in Finland asked about 200 people from the United Kingdom and North America to rate their anxiety during the pandemic.
 The study found higher levels of COVID-19-related anxiety were associated with weaker working-memory performance.

 How to improve your focus

-Guarding your focus in the modern workplace doesn’t need to be complicated: It simply requires intention and consistency.
+Guarding your focus time in the modern workplace doesn’t need to be complicated: It simply requires intention and consistency.
 In fact, you can be up to 500% more productive when working in a flow state, as you eliminate room for self-consciousness and worry about the other items that are usually pulling your attention.